rostislavborovyk/eshop/README.md

 - With each transition to product page, kafka producer sends a message with current url to 'requests' topic, kafka consumer retrieves messages and writes it to redis every N cycles
-- Load tests with cypress
+- Load tests with cypress and molotov

 ## To run
  ```sh